Latest Update: 1st March 2023

 In general, whistleblowers should have the choice between external and internal reporting.
 Employers are to create incentives for whistleblowers to first contact the respective internal reporting office of the employer before submitting a report to an external reporting office of the Federation or the Land.

-July 2022: The Federal Government publishes a detailed draft bill.
+July 2022: The federal government publishes a concrete draft bill.

-December 2021: The EU’s transposition deadline for implementing a national whistleblower protection law expires.
+December 2021: The EU transposition deadline for implementing a national whistleblower protection law expires.

 The Whistleblower Protection Act for the protection of whistleblowers